sta199-fa20-002/website/content/syllabus/index.md

 ### Accessibility

-Duke University is committed to providing equal access to students with documented disabilities.
-Students with disabilities may contact the [Student Disability Access Office (SDAO)](https://access.duke.edu) to ensure your access to this course and to the program.
-There you can engage in a confidential conversation about the process for requesting reasonable accommodations both in the classroom and in clinical settings.
-Students are encouraged to register with the SDAO as soon as they begin the program.
-Please note that accommodations are not provided retroactively.

-More information can be found online at [access.duke.edu](https://access.duke.edu) or by contacting SDAO at 919-668-1267, <a href="mailto:sdao@duke.edu" title="email">SDAO@duke.edu</a>.
+If there is any portion of the course that is not accessible to you due to challenges with technology or the course format, please let me know so we can make accommdations.

+In addition to accessibility issues experienced during the typical academic year, I recognize that remote learning may present additional challenges.
+Students may be experiencing unreliable wi-fi, lack of access to quiet study spaces, varied timeme-zones, or additional responsibilities while studying at home.
+If you are experiencing these or other difficulties, please contact me to discuss possible accommodations.

+The [Student Disability Access Office (SDAO)](https://access.duke.edu/students) is available to ensure that students are able to engage with their courses and related assignments.
+Students should be in touch with the Student Disability Access Office to [request or update accommodations](https://access.duke.edu/requests) under these circumstances.

 ### Academic honesty

-**TL;DR: Don't cheat**.
+**TL;DR: Don't cheat! **.

+Please abide by the following as you work on assignments in this course:

 - You may not discuss or otherwise work with others on the exams.
 Unauthorized collaboration or using unauthorized materials will be considered a violation for all students involved.
 More details will be given closer to the exam date.
 - **Reusing code**: Unless explicitly stated otherwise, you may make use of online resources (e.g. StackOverflow) for coding examples on assignments.
 If you directly use code from an outside source (or use it as inspiration), you must explicitly cite where you obtained the code.
 Any recycled code that is discovered and is not explicitly cited will be treated as plagiarism.